lists

 A list is an object that can hold other objects

-• Lists are represented with []
+• they are represented with []

 red: make it fail